mussol/100-days-of-code/log.md

 ### Day 6, January 7, 2017

 Continued working on my portfolio.
-Not such a good day though: getting stuck on the details of the functionalities of CSS/Bootstrap (alignments, paddings/margins, bugs on font-awesome icons,... basics?)
+Not such a good day though: getting stuck on the details of the functionalities of CSS/Bootstrap (alignments, paddings/margins, bugs on font-awesome icons,... basics?).
+There's a difference between what I created and see on codepen and what shows in github pages, need to find why.